 Always assess the situation for any safety hazards before

 assisting your pet- do not put yourself in danger.

 Many minor cuts and grazes can be managed at home, but it is important to keep these wounds clean to avoid potential infection.
 Wounds can be effectively cleaned with salt water – you must first boil the water before leaving it to cool.
 1 teaspoon of salt to 1 pint of water is plenty and is safe to use in all species.

 Cotton wool can stick to wounds, so we recommend using kitchen paper towel or cotton pads instead.

 Clean the wound from the centre outwards.
-Use a new piece of kitchen towel or cotton pad each time (rather than dipping this back into the salt water solution).
-Keep cleaning until all dirt and debris has been removed- but do not clean so vigorously as to irritate the surrounding skin.
+A new piece of kitchen towel or cotton pad should be used each time (rather than dipping this back into the salt water solution).
+Keep cleaning until all dirt and debris has been removed.
+Do not clean so vigorously as to irritate the surrounding skin.

 If you have disposable gloves to use, it is recommended that you wear them if treating a pet’s wound at home.
 If these aren’t available, you should wash your hands thoroughly before and after treating the wound, and take extra care not to touch the wound itself.

 You should try to prevent yor dog or cat from licking the wound.
 A buster collr is ideal f you have one available.
 T-shirts and baby-grows can also be effective barriers against persistent lickers!